Small Town Girl (album)

-Small Town Girl is the debut studio album by American country music singer Kellie Pickler, released on October 31, 2006.
-The album was produced by Blake Chancey and released by BNA Records (a Sony BMG country label) in association with 19 Recordings.
+Small Town Girl is the debut studio album by American country music singer Kellie Pickler, released on October 31, 2006, by BNA Records.
+The album was produced by Blake Chancey.
 The album was certified Gold by the RIAA on January 18, 2007.

 The album produced three Top 20 singles: The RIAA certified "Red High Heels", "I Wonder", and "Things That Never Cross a Man's Mind" Gold.
 "Didn't You Know How Much I Loved You" was re-recorded for Kellie's self-titled second album, and released on August 31, 2009, as that albums' third single and a Top 20 hit for Pickler.